AVEVA/CONNECT-data-services-developer-docs/content/analytics/data-views/data-view-troubleshooting.md

     ![opt out chip](_images/opt-out-chip.png)

     Red alert chips indicate that the data view queries a namespace that has opted out of [Cross region data sharing](xref:cross-region-data-sharing), but the data view resides in a different region.
-Therefore, the query does not resolve.
 For more information, see [Cross region processing opt out](#cross-region-processing-opt-out).

 ## Data View page